 Michael A. Grego, Ed.D., joined the district in September 2012, following a national search.

-An educator with more than 35 years of experience, Dr. Grego began his career as a classroom teacher with Hillsborough County Schools.
+Dr. Grego began his career as a classroom teacher with Hillsborough County Schools.
 He became a department head and then advanced to become Assistant Superintendent for Technical, Career & Adult Education, and Assistant Superintendent of Curriculum & Instruction.
 After serving 28 years with Hillsborough County Schools, he was selected as Superintendent of the Osceola County school district.
 There, he was credited with dramatic academic improvements, especially among minority students.
 He then served as Florida’s Interim Chancellor of K-12 Education.
 Before joining Pinellas County Schools, Dr. Grego joined the Educational Leadership faculty at the University of Central Florida, where he was an Associate Professor, teaching graduate and doctoral level courses.

 A New York native, Dr. Grego earned a bachelor of science degree from the State University of New York.
 He holds two master’s degrees, one in Industrial Technology Education from Illinois State University, and one in Educational Leadership from the University of South Florida.
 He earned his doctorate degree in Educational Leadership from USF.